EYW wants your food photos!

 When: Sun-Thurs; 7am-midnight; Fri-Sat, 7am-1am (note that one of the locations, Latin American #2 at 10700 Coral Way, is open 24/7)

 Order: The Cubano ($6.50) or the Cubano Especial ($7.50), which is slightly bigger.
-Also check out their meat dishes, like vaca frita.
+Crunchy, meat, satisfying.
+Also check out the meat dishes here, like vaca frita.